 The aspect of developing a unique tone of voice (and a consistent one), is one of the most overlooked aspects of blogging.
 What does your tone of voice sound like on paper?

-Bubble.us – a basic online based mind mapping tool.
-One benefit from the outset is that there is that there is no need to sign up for an account.
+Bubble.us – a basic online-based mind-mapping tool.
+One benefit from the outset is that there’s no need to sign up for an account.

-Free Mind – as the name suggests, it is an open source mind mapping software, download for free with no limits.
+Free Mind – as the name suggests, it’s an open-source mind-mapping software that you can download for free with no limits.

 From the outset, it is important to remember that blogging is a long-term investment in relationship building.
 On the good old information superhighway, you never know who or where your next warm prospect (who’ve read your content) may come from.

-Here at DARWIN Media Co, I get the opportunity to write blogs and share my ideas and experiences.
+Here at Home of DARWIN, I get the opportunity to write blogs and share my ideas and experiences.
 One of the things I always focus on is finding topics that are really fun and helpful to share.
 I really hope you’ve enjoyed it!